What is Days Sales Outstanding? (DSO)

-Days sales outstanding (DSO) is a working capital ratio which measures the number of days that a company takes, on average, to collect its accounts receivable.
-The shorter the DSO, the faster the company collects payment from its customers – and the sooner it is able to make use of its cash.
+Days sales outstanding (DSO) is an accounting metric and working capital ratio which measures the average number of days a company takes to collect its accounts receivable.
+The lower the DSO, the faster the company collects payment from its customers – and the sooner it is able to make use of its cash.

 Consequently, the CCC can be optimized – in other words, reduced – by increasing DPO or reducing DSO or DIO.